 #1 – Carthage

 Once the capital of a mighty empire that stretched across North Africa, Carthage eventually fell to Rome and became the most important city in Roman Africa.
-Today, its ruins cover multiple sites in a suburb outside of Tunis, providing visitors with a fascinating glimpse into both the Punic and Roman eras.
+The ruins of Carthage, just outside of Tunis, cover multiple sites and provide visitors with a fascinating glimpse into both the Punic and Roman eras.
 From residential quarters to Christian basilicas, Roman baths, an amphitheatre, and more, the sites offer a rich tapestry of historical perspectives on one of the most important cities of the ancient world.

 #2 – Tunis Medina